sh123/esp32_loradv/README.md

 - Small OLED display SSD1306 128x32
 - Battery voltage monitoring (just voltage divider fed into ADC pin, see schematics)
 - Powered from a single commonly avaialble 18650 cell (for example from old laptop battery)
-- Uses combined charge + 5v boost controller based on Hotchip HT4928S (it usually used in low capacity single cell USB power banks).
+- Uses combined charge + 5v boost controller based on Hotchip HT4928S (it is usually used in low capacity single cell USB power banks).

 Supports next features:
 - Supports LoRa and FSK modulation with configurable modulation parameters from settings